ava-labs/avalanchego/x/sync/README.md

 Note that for both range proofs and change proofs, if a server can't serve the entire requested key range in one response, its response will omit keys from the end of the range rather than the start.
 For example, if a client requests a range proof for range [`start`, `end`] but the server can't fit all the key-value pairs in one response, it'll send a range proof for [`start`, `end'`] where `end'` < `end`, as opposed to sending a range proof for [`start'`, `end`] where `start'` > `start`.

-Eventually, the client will have all of the key-value pairs in the database.
+Eventually, by repeatedly requesting, receiving, verifying and applying range and change proofs, the client will have all of the key-value pairs in the database.
 At this point, it's synced.

 ## TODOs